 For more details regarding Liberty University Transit Services see http://www.liberty.edu/transit.

-The Student Service Center (SSC), located in Green Hall, houses the offices of Financial Aid, Student Accounts, and the Registrar.
-The purpose of the SSC is to provide accurate information and direct you to the appropriate staff members within these offices for assistance.
+The Student Service Center houses the offices of Financial Aid, Student Accounts, and the Registrar.
+Our mission is to help our guests with any questions they may have and to guide as needed to the correct office for further assistance.